programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Save and reload.
+Save the index.html file and reload the web browser.
 You should see 5 models (Figure 10).
 You will have to move around to see the sixth.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-10.png" alt="Five jar models sit on a map of Papua." caption="Figure 10.
 Webpage with six jars from Papua, but one is out of camera range." %}